Looking to buy a new vinyl cutting machine? Can’t decide between a manual or an electric die cutter?

 - The Bad: More expensive than other desktop cutters

-The Cameo 4 was Silhouette’s big release of 2019 and is sure to be at the top of crafters’ wish lists throughout 2020.
+The Cameo 4 was Silhouette’s big release of 2019.

-It’s a huge improvement on the Cameo 3 — which was already a good cutting machine — and is a worthy alternative to the Cricut Maker.
+The Cameo 4 is a huge improvement on the Cameo 3 — which was already a good cutting machine.
+It’s also markedly cheaper than the Maker 3.

 One of the best things about buying a Silhouette product is the fabulous community of craft cutters that you’ll be joining.
-Who needs lifetime phone support with these crazy guys?!
+Who needs lifetime phone support with the community that Silhouette has brought together?

 It also comes with the Silhouette Studio design software which, while basic, is easy to use and a great jumping off point for cutting beginners.

 - The Good: A huge improvement on the Cameo 3.
 Holds its own against the industry leading Cricut Maker 3 despite being 2 years older.

 - The Bad: Not as sleek-looking as we would have liked.

 The Cameo 4 is the closest rival to the Cricut Maker 3, offering superb power and professional grade cuts.

 Read our detailed Silhouette Cameo 4 review